 Note that at some point between 1957-58 a 2nd location of the Capistrano Airport was opened on the opposite (south) side of the San Juan Creek.

 A 2015 aerial view showed no trace remaining of the original Capistrano Airport, with the site covered by houses.

 The site of the original location of Capistrano Airport is located southwest of the intersection of Alipaz Street & Camino Del Avion (appropriately enough).

 Capistrano Airport (2nd location) (L38), San Juan Capistrano, CA

 33.484, -117.673 (South of El Toro MCAS, CA)

-The 2nd location of Capistrano Airport (on the south side of the San Juan Creek), as depicted on the 1960 San Diego Local Aeronautical Chart.
+The 2nd location of Capistrano Airport (on the south side of the San Juan Creek), as depicted on the March 1958 San Diego Sectional Chart.

 The Capistrano Airport on the south side of the San Juan Creek replaced an earlier incarnation of the airport on the opposite side of the creek.